Google Ads Keyword Match Types Explained (With Examples)

 3️⃣ Exact Match

-To use an exact match, put your keyword inside square brackets.
+In order to use an exact match, enclose your keyword in square brackets.

 Example: